Colsai/Data-604-JP/DATA604_final.md

 ### More:
 - What is the SQL landscape
+SQL still has great applicability, as many relational databases still exist.
+Relational Databases .
+Additionally, SQL-like languages are able to be used with.
+OLTP:
+OLAP:
+Data Warehousing:
+What is used for decision-making
+What is used for operational decisions

+All the Types of Databases:
+What is a Value-Store Database:
+What is a Graph Database:
+What is a Column Database:

 - What is Cap Theorem https://en.wikipedia.org/wiki/CAP_theorem
 - How are noSQL databases implemented
 - What types of workloads, what OLTP, OLAP, Data Warehousing, what is used for decision-making and machine learning, etc.